Aditya-11/BrewV-Videoplayer/README.md

 # Usage

 The robustness of this software depends on brightness and other all noises in the surrounding.
-It has been tested on many and works well every time.
+It has been tested on many cases and works well most of the time.

 player1.py is for the normal mode